IB Advising Structure

 The Dissertation Committee

-- Your mentor is usually the Chair to this committee.
+- Your faculty mentor is the Chair of this committee.

-This committee will advise you on your research through the time you file your dissertation.
-They will read and sign your dissertation.
+This committee will advise you on your research for the remainder of your PhD candidacy.
+They will read and sign your dissertation before you file it.

 See here for information on Annual Reviews